 Let us take for instance the case of someone who hears of some holy nun who has gained great repute.
 Her fame has become widely known because of her evident sanctity, her faith, her wisdom, her absolute obedience and renunciation of the world.
 It is most reasonable that we should admire such virtue, and this is indeed precisely what we have already called a 'reasonable love'.
 But let us suppose that someone has gone to ascertain her holiness for himself, and being much taken by it begins not only to enjoy her conversation and company, but will speak much in her praise to others and will write to her and give her little presents.
-Reasonable love can thus develop little by little - and can in time change into something really dangerous. (ibid., pp. 119-20)
+Reasonable love can thus develop little by little $$ and can in time change into something really dangerous. (ibid., pp. 119-20)6

-Aelred proceeds to speak of the experiences of good and holy men he has known:
+Aelred proceeds to speak of the experiences of good and holy men he . . has known:

 I myself have known good and holy men who have had an extreme horror of anything unclean, being most chaste and continent, yet they have fallen in love with young nuns to whom they had originally been attracted because of their virtues.
 These young women had progressed to a great spiritual maturity, and friendship grew and became so irresistibly delectable that evil somehow managed to work its way into pure affection, causing much sorrow.
 Friendship can easily degenerate, unfortunately, into carnal lust. (ibid., p.
-120)?
+120)7 can happen if there is much contact between the sexes, he shows sympathy towards those who find themselves in such situations.
+He is gentle and compassionate in warning of the possible dangers, and blames no-one.^{Θ}

 It could be argued that what Aelred says is not so very different in essence from the passage from St Bernard's letter quoted above (p.
 327).
 Yet Aelred's tone is very different.
-While describing what can happen if there is much contact between the sexes, he shows sympathy towards those who find themselves in such situations.
-He is gentle and compassionate in warning of the possible dangers, and blames no-one.
+While describing what

-Aeired's attitude towards women is revealed more fully in De Institutione Inclusarum (1160-1162).
-This was one of Aeired's most influential works, and the many manuscripts which survive (there are ten dating from the twelfth to the fourteenth centuries) attest to its popularity.
+Aelred's attitude towards women is revealed more fully in De Institutione Inclusarum (1160-1162).9 This was one of Aelred's most influential works, and the many manuscripts which survive (there are ten dating from the twelfth to the fourteenth centuries) attest to its popularity.
 It greatly influenced the author of the Ancrene Wisse (see below, pp. 353 ff.).
 The De Institutione Inclusarum is a treatise in the form of a letter to his sister on how an anchoress should regulate her exterior and interior life.
-At the end of the work Aeired sums up, in terms of the three sections into which the work is divided, what he has written:
+At the end of the work Aelred sums up, in terms of the three sections into which the work is divided, what he has written: